OpenParliamentTV/OpenParliamentTV-NEL/README.md

 ## Execute Scripts to generate the final dumps:

-Note: Order DOES matter here:
+Note: Order DOES matter here.
+(Why?
+Parties need to be queried first, because AbgeordnetenWatch party mapping relies on this.
+And the 'enhance' script in Persons relies on this party mapping.)

 ### 1. Parties: